AvirajRoy2096/Lead-Scoring-Capstone/README.md

 Since the ‘Email opened’ last notable activity has a good conversion rate of 40%.
 The company can go about increasing this interaction rate by reducing the output email for a particular user rather they can go about mentioning free course contents that the user might be interested in.

+Deployment-
+Made with Heroku app with the final model